-Practice (I) : To prepare simple butt joint and lap joint by electric arc welding from given pieces of mild steel.

-Practice (II) : To prepare simple lap joint by oxy-acetylene gas welding and gas flame welding with the help of flow chart, description of different tools.
+- Practice (I) : To prepare simple butt joint and lap joint by electric arc welding from given pieces of mild steel. - Practice (II) : To prepare simple lap joint by oxy-acetylene gas welding and gas flame Cutting practice. - Instructions : Concept of welding, classification and explanation of various types of welding with the help of flow chart, description of different tools.
 Equipments required for arc welding and gas welding, demonstration of various types of flames in Oxy-acetylene gas welding, setting of current and selection of electrodes along with different welding joints, safety precaution during actual working.